naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 But that's not the only technology improvement that makes XP more appealing now:

-* Git has made branching and interleaving work across different developers trivially easy.
-(Does anyone else remember Subversion or Microsoft TFS?)
+* Git has made branching and interleaving work across different developers trivially easy. (sorry Subversion)
-* Jira, Asana, and a plethora of other tools exist to help us track our work and project progress.
+* Jira, Asana, and other project management tools have matured considerably.
-* Slack allows us to communicate asynchronously with each other and receive automated notifications (e.g. Signal / DataDog), allowing context to be shared quickly and efficiently.
+* Slack allows us to communicate asynchronously with each other
+* We have application monitoring systems (e.g. Signal / DataDog) with alerting and push notifications, so context to be shared broadly and engineers can tackle problems quickly.

-Many of these technologies reduce our need to be disciplined, allowing us to focus closely on a small set of principles.
-Having less to worry about makes it easier for the new principles to stick.
+These technologies reduce our need to have a disciplined process to accomplish these tasks.
+Having less to worry about makes it easier for us to concentrate on doing the rest of the principles well.

 #### XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.

 We've already adopted the majority of these practices without realizing it!
 Times are different, technology is different, and many of the radical concepts introduced by XP are conventional wisdom nowadays.
 The nature of work is evolving as we speak; we shouldn't be scared to challenge our assumptions.

 Hopefully, I've convinced you that XP is at least worth re-examining in our work lives.
 If you're interested in experimenting with how XP might fit with your team, I have a few suggestions.

-<div id="recommendations"></div>

 ## How to (slowly) integrate XP into your team's workflow: